ssciwr/ecpo-eynollah/groundtruth.md

 This document tries to layout our full strategy regarding the handling of ground truth.
 It is written down in order to identify any caveats before we start editing anything.
-Otherwise, we might end up with annotation information being lost or very hard to transfer.
+Otherwise, we might end up with wasted work or additional work required to transfer valueable manual annotations.

 ## What we have currently